AHouy/KVRX-Livestream/README.md

 #KVRX Livestream Listener

 Listen to the KVRX Livestream without having to keep a tab open.
+Thank you to Elliott Ashton for HTML/CSS support!

 ##TODO

 ###Short-term

 * Add Facebook/Twitter/etc sharing